Notes on “Army of None” by Paul Scharre (Book Review)

 I’m not sure I understand.
 Siri(c)

 Abstract ‘thinking’ and moral judgment are also weak spots in applied computer intelligence.
 Those topics are directly related to the complexity of defining some abstracts or moral choices.
-As the author described from his experience, on the battlefield soldiers often face the choice between what is legal to do and what is moral.
-Where the machine would just follow the programmed rules, solders also relied on their moral sense and humanity.
+As the author described from his experience, on the battlefield, soldiers often face the choice between what is legal to do and what is moral.
+Where the machine would just follow the programmed rules, soldiers also relied on their moral sense and humanity.
 As M in the “Spectre” movie said: “A license to kill is also a license to not kill.”

 Deus ex machina